 Source or sender is the person who generated the message.
 The factors involved in this step that can impact the message in the communication process are the person’s communication skills, social system, culture, knowledge of the person, and the person’s attitude.

 The message is the information that the sender wants to send to the receiver.
-The factors that can impact the outcome of communication are content, elements, code, and structure of the message.
+The factors in sending messages that can impact the outcome of communication are content, elements, code, and structure of the message.

 Channel is the medium using which the information is conveyed.
 The factors involved in the channel that can impact the message can be touching, seeing, hearing, tasting, and smelling.